I’m starting out the week with a different topic on style – leadership style.

 As I reflect back on my career, especially the last 20 years of leading major projects, I would say I was a pretty good leader.
+I can say this for myself, but not everyone has the skills just yet to be a leader of a team.
+But this doesn’t mean that it can never happen.
+Through executive coaching services, you can apply the knowledge and skills that you learnt to achieve faster, more targeted success within your business.
+This is definitely an advantage of using services like these.
 I usually completed projects on time, on budget, and on quality.
 Most people wanted to work on projects with me.
 Of course, not everyone liked me.
 I worked hard myself and, consequently, my expectations were high.
 However, I tried to focus on making sure everyone on my project felt valued, felt they were learning, and felt they had fun even though they worked long hours.

 I’ve taken numerous leadership classes over the years.
 I’ll never forget one class I took early as a project manager.
 It was a class called Situational Leadership.
 I believe that class really helped me understand more about what it takes to be a good leader and also the various Transformational leadership coaching courses out there that are online!
 I never knew that it would be so easy to teach yourself everything you’d need to know from home!

 I’ll start by defining the 3 main leadership styles.

 - Authoritarian (autocratic) – this is the command & control where the leader tells the team what to do & the team members do it.

 - Democratic (participative) – the leader guides the team and participates in the team.
 The team provides input and the leader makes the decision or makes the decision with the group (consensus, voting, thumb up/down).